How to Stop a Bloody Nose Fast with 3 Easy Cures

-1. How to stop a bloody nose by moderating your environment
+1. Stop a bloody nose fast by moderating your environment

 The number one cause for nosebleeds is the climate that you are living in.
 Nosebleeds tend to happen when you are situated in cold and dry environments where your skin doesn’t receive enough moisture.
 The winter months are the most popular times for our dreaded bloody noses.